juicedata/juicefs/docs/en/getting-started/for_local.md

 2021/12/14 18:26:37.689683 juicefs[40362] <INFO>: Volume is formatted as {Name:myjfs UUID:d5bdf7ea-472c-4640-98a6-6f56aea13982 Storage:file Bucket:/Users/herald/.juicefs/local/ AccessKey: SecretKey: BlockSize:4096 Compression:none Shards:0 Partitions:0 Capacity:0 Inodes:0 EncryptKey:}
 ```

 As you can see from the output, the file system uses SQLite as the metadata storage engine and the database file is located in the current directory with the file name `myjfs.db`, which stores all the information of the `myjfs` file system.
-It has been constructed with a perfect table structure that will be used as a storage for all the meta information of the data.
+It has been constructed with a complete table structure that will be used as a storage for all the meta information of the data.

 ![](../images/sqlite-info.png)